What Is a Medicare Special Enrollment Period (SEP)?

 What is a Medicare special enrollment period (SEP)?

-A Medicare special enrollment period (SEP) lets you sign up for Medicare or switch Medicare plans outside of the normal initial and open enrollment periods.
-A special enrollment period is triggered by a qualifying event, such as a move, losing your primary health insurance or returning to the U.S. after living overseas.
+A Medicare special enrollment period (SEP) lets you sign up for Medicare or switch Medicare plans outside of normal open enrollment (Oct.
+15 to Dec.
+7)..
+A special enrollment period typically happens when something causes you to lose or have to change your coverage, called a qualifying life event.

 Sources and methodology

-Information on special enrollment periods was compiled from Centers for Medicare & Medicaid Services (CMS) documents.
+Information on special enrollment periods came from the Centers for Medicare and Medicaid (CMS), Medicare.gov and the Social Security Administration (SSA).

 Editorial Note: We are committed to providing accurate content that helps you make informed financial decisions.
 Our partners have not endorsed or commissioned this content.